jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Bluemix Dashboard][6]

-Clicking **Create an application** lets you choose different kinds of Runtimes (like Java or Ruby), Services (such as DataCache or Mongo) and Boilerplates, which are essentially pre-configured application templates that are great ways to get started.
+Clicking **Create an Application** lets you choose different kinds of Runtimes (like Java or Ruby), Services (such as DataCache or Mongo) and Boilerplates, which are essentially pre-configured application templates that are great ways to get started.
 Select the **Java Web Starter** Boilerplate, which opens a panel that displays more information about what it does:

 ![Bluemix Java Web Starter][7]